ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This property specifies the desired network treatment for traffic sent by the application and the tradeoffs the application is prepared to make in path and protocol selection to receive that desired treatment.
-When the capacity profile is set to a value other than Default, the transport system should select paths and protocols to optimize for the capacity profile specified.
+When the capacity profile is set to a value other than Default, the transport system SHOULD select paths and configure protocols to optimize the tradeoff between delay, delay variation, and bandwidth efficiency based on the capacity profile specified.
 How this is realized is implementation-specific.
 The Capacity Profile MAY also be used to set priorities on the wire for Protocol Stacks supporting prioritization.
 Recommendations for use with DSCP are provided below for each profile; note that